NicklasVraa/LiX/readme.md

 Access the full generated pdf [here](main.pdf).

 It works out-of-the-box with overleaf, but locally, you need to have all package dependencies installed.
-Check up on the `svg` package, which have non-latex dependencies.
+Check up on the `svg` package, which has non-latex dependencies.

 This was made entirely for my own workflow, and I do not intend to maintain or fix issues in the future.
 Do with it, as you please.